Birmingham: Architecture

 Birmingham is chiefly a product of the 18th, 19th and 20th centuries; its growth began during the Industrial Revolution.
 Consequently, relatively few buildings survive from its earlier history and those that do are protected.
-There are 1,946 listed buildings in Birmingham and thirteen scheduled ancient monuments.
+There are 1,946 listed buildings in Birmingham and thirteen scheduled monuments.
 Birmingham City Council also operate a locally listing scheme for buildings that do not fully meet the criteria for statutorily listed status.

 Traces of medieval Birmingham can be seen in the oldest churches, notably the original parish church, St Martin in the Bull Ring.
 A few other buildings from the medieval and Tudor periods survive, among them the Lad in the Lane and The Old Crown, the 15th century Saracen's Head public house and Old Grammar School in Kings Norton and Blakesley Hall.

 A number of Georgian buildings survive, including St Philip's Cathedral, Soho House, Perrott's Folly, the Town Hall and much of St Paul's Square.
 The Victorian era saw extensive building across the city.
 Major civic buildings such as the Victoria Law Courts (in characteristic red brick and terracotta), the Council House and the Museum & Art Gallery were constructed.
 St Chad's Cathedral was the first Roman Catholic cathedral to be built in the UK since the Reformation.
 Across the city, the need to house the industrial workers gave rise to miles of redbrick streets and terraces, many of back-to-back houses, some of which were later to become inner-city slums.

 Postwar redevelopment and anti-Victorianism resulted in the loss of dozens of Victorian buildings like New Street station and the old Central Library, often replaced by brutalist architecture.
 Sir Herbert Manzoni, City Engineer and Surveyor of Birmingham from 1935 until 1963, believed conservation of old buildings was sentimental and that the city did not have any of worth anyway.
 In inner-city areas too, much Victorian housing was demolished and redeveloped.
 Existing communities were relocated to tower block estates like Castle Vale.

 In a partial reaction against the Manzoni years, Birmingham City Council is demolishing some of the brutalist buildings like the Central Library and has an extensive tower block demolition and renovation programme.
 There has been much redevelopment in the city centre in recent years, including the award-winning Future Systems' Selfridges building in the Bullring Shopping Centre, the Brindleyplace regeneration project, the Millennium Point science and technology centre, and the refurbishment of the iconic Rotunda building.
 Funding for many of these projects has come from the European Union; the Town Hall for example received £3 million in funding from the European Regional Development Fund.

 Highrise development has slowed since the 1970s and mainly in recent years because of enforcements imposed by the Civil Aviation Authority on the heights of buildings as they could affect aircraft from the Airport (e.g. Beetham Tower).